nf-core/pathogensurveillance/docs/output.md

 - `aligned_genes/`
   - `busco_genes/`
-    - `<gene ID>_aligned.fas`: FASTA files of aligned genes.
+    - `<gene ID>_aligned.fas`: FASTA files of aligned genes used in the BUSCO gene phylogenies.
   - `core_genes/`
-    - `<gene ID>_aligned.fas`: FASTA files of aligned genes.
+    - `<gene ID>_aligned.fas`: FASTA files of aligned genes used in the core gene phylogenies.

 </details>

-FASTA files for each gene extracted from assemblies and aligned for each sample and reference.
+FASTA files for each gene extracted from assemblies and aligned.
+Contains sequences for both samples and references.

 ### Aligned reads (`bwa mem`)